nezaboodka/reactronic/README.md

   }

   componentDidMount(): void {
-    this.refresh() // initial reaction run
+    this.refresh() // run to subscribe for the first time }
-  }

   componentWillUnmount(): void {